wikimedia-enterprise/wme-sdk-go/example/login/README.md

 # Authentication API examples
-Used to managing access token and changing password.
+Used for managing access token and changing password.
 Refer to the documentation [here](https://enterprise.wikimedia.com/docs/authentication/).

 ## Login example
 Get access token and refresh token by sending in username and password.